freitzzz/sword-health-technical-challenge/README.md

 ## Outcomes

+todo: create table explaining why certain things were not done and reflections in pain points and things to improve

 Major pain points, less proficient, etc...
 Things to improve
 Encryption a little bit ugly
 External vs Internal identifiers
 Duplicated Code
 Tests, mocking
+Authorization tokens can be cracked
+Environment variables

 ## Testing